VCityTeam/UD-SV/Doc/Process/TutorialFileLasInItown.md

 ### file .las in tileset

-  You have lopocs installed, so now take your .las if you don't have take it [here](https://oslandia.github.io/lopocs/).
+  You have lopocs installed, so now take your .las (if you don't have take it [here](https://oslandia.github.io/lopocs/)).

   ````cd demos````